HimesGroup/taffeta/README.md

 1) Write and execute an lsf job to perform QC and read alignment for RNA-seq samples associated with a project using rnaseq_align_and_qc.py:

-> python rnaseq_align_and_qc.py --discovery no <i>sample_info_file.txt</i>
+> python rnaseq_align_and_qc.py --discovery no --aligner star <i>sample_info_file.txt</i>

-The "--discovery no" option refers to using --no-novel-juncs and --transcriptome-only options with tophat.
+The "--aligner star" option indicates that star should be used as the aligner (default is tophat).
+The "--discovery no" option refers to using --no-novel-juncs and --transcriptome-only options with tophat; while this option is not relevant if using star as the aligner, it must be specified in order for the script to run.
 Following execution of this script, various output files will be written for each sample in directories structured as:
 >
  <i>batch_num</i>/<i>sample_name</i>/tophat_out <br>
  <i>batch_num</i>/<i>sample_name</i>/cufflinks_out <br>